 Sam Goldsmith

-Over the past 15 years, Goldsmith has emerged as a leader in his field and has been recognized with a “Best Practice” award for Exceptional Delivery of a Service by the Texas Association of Counties for innovation in the field of Information Technology in County government.
+Over the past 20 years, Goldsmith has emerged as a leader in his field and has been recognized with a “Best Practice” award for Exceptional Delivery of a Service by the Texas Association of Counties for innovation in the field of Information Technology in County government.

 Through his work, Goldsmith equips county governments and historic courthouses with technology solutions that enable them to make better, smarter decisions and more efficiently deliver services to the citizens they serve.

-In 2018 Goldsmith was nominated and served in an advisory compacity for the 20-year review of the Texas Historic Courthouse Preservation Program, where he helped shape the forward path of the program that enables counties to preserve their historic courthouses while preparing for the future.
+In 2018 Goldsmith was nominated and served in an advisory compacity for the 20-year review of the Texas Historic Courthouse Preservation Program, where he helped shape the path of the program that enables counties to preserve their historic courthouses while preparing for the future.

 Goldsmith grew up in Baird and has volunteered since 2014 to help restore his hometown’s historic 1929 courthouse to its former glory and protect it for future generations.
+This project represents the largest public works project since the county's founding in 1877 and is scheduled to be completed in late 2025.

 LINKS